jochemin/samourai-dojo/doc/DOCKER_setup.md

       * `MYSQL_ROOT_PASSWORD` = password protecting the root account of MySQL,
       * `MYSQL_USER` = login of the account used to access the database of your Dojo,
       * `MYSQL_PASSWORD` = password of the account used to access the database of your Dojo.

+  * Edit docker-explorer.conf.tpl and provide a new value for the following parameters:
+      * `BTCEXP_BITCOIND_USER` = login protecting the access to the RPC API of your full node,
+      * `BTCEXP_BITCOIND_PASS` = password protecting the access to the RPC API of your full node.

   * Edit docker-node.conf.tpl and provide a new value for the following parameters:
       * `NODE_API_KEY` = API key which will be required from your Samourai Wallet / Sentinel for its interactions with the API of your Dojo,